appliedfm/growth-data/README.md

 ## Getting the data

 Data can be found in the [`data`](https://github.com/appliedfm/growth-data/tree/data/data) branch of this repo.
+[Check the network](https://github.com/appliedfm/growth-data/network) to see the current relationship between `main` and `data`.

 Alternatively, you can fetch new data by running